Goncsal/PartyShare/README.md

 # TQS Project

-This is a TQS project.
+This is a TQS project.,

 Below are instructions for the CI pipeline and how to run the tests (and proj structure)